 Jacob and Moses Bless Naphtali

-As he did for all of his sons, Jacob gave this blessing to Napthali:
+As he did for all of his sons, Jacob gave this blessing to Naphtali:

 The last part has also been translated as “he utters beautiful words”.

 That means that the tribe of Naphtali will be blessed with outstanding Torah scholars.
-Moses also blessed the tribe in Deut.
+Moses also blessed the tribe in Deuteronomy.
 33:23:

 The Territory of the Tribe of Naphtali

 The approximate location and boundaries of the 12 landed Israelite tribes, are based on records in the Book of Joshua.
 This, and more, was The Promised Land given by God to the descendants of Israel, the grandson of Abraham.
 The full extent of the Canaanite land promised was never acquired, due to the repeated disobedience of the Israelites during their commanded conquest of this very idolatrous, heathen land, after the Exodus from slavery in Egypt and the following 40 years of Divine punishment wandering in the wilderness, before Joshua and the living descendants were allowed to enter the land, following the death of Moses.
 The possession assigned to this tribe is set forth in Joshua.
 19:32-39.

 The form you have selected does not exist.